CBD Skincare Products Deliver Better Results

 - 49% found CBD made their skin feel healthier

 - 45% found CBD made their skin look healthier

 - 45% found CBD soothed, smoothed and soften their skin

 Also, 47% reported that CBD relieved their pain and 46% found CBD relieved their muscle pain and stiffness.
-Pain creams are not beauty products but non-medical pain creams are, for legal and regulatory purposes, considered cosmetics.
-This reason is likely why questions about CBD and pain and stiffness were included in this survey.
+Non-medical pain creams are not per se beauty products but they are considered cosmetics.
+This reason is likely why the survey included questions about CBD use for pain and stiffness.

 CBD SKINCARE PRODUCTS WORK BETTER